 Business process reengineering isn’t useless jargon or management gone mad – it’s a vital aspect of any business that wants to adapt, improve and survive.

 Whether you’ve discovered a new tool that revolutionizes the way your processes work or you’ve realized that a process is being ignored to the point of being useless, this is the perfect way to get your team back on track and performing at their best.

 - Why (and when) you should bother with BPR

 - How to use BPR (with detailed instructions)

 - How famous brands have used BPR to radically improve their processes

 Still with me?
 Great.
 Just for that, how about a full template which you can use to perform BPR (if you’re already familiar with the topic, that is)?

 Like most buzzwords, business process reengineering (BPR) is a dull way to describe an interesting topic.
 Put simply, it’s the act of rethinking the way you do the important things in your business.
 It’s when you say “this is so inefficient it’s killing us”, and sit down to strategize how you can improve your processes in a radical and fundamental way.

 In this article, I’m going to run through some case studies and explain how Taco Bell, Ford, and Google have reengineered their business processes to create change for the better in their businesses and save them from death by inefficient process.
 And so can you.

-You need to cut out the work that doesn’t add value, but where do you even start when cutting down on the amount of processes you execute in your business?
+You need to cut out the work that doesn’t add value, but where do you even start when cutting down on the number of processes you execute in your business?
 Let’s look a little deeper into the aims of BPR.